DataDog/heroku-buildpack-datadog/README.md

 ### After upgrading the buildpack or the agent, the agent is reporting errors when starting up

-After an upgrade of the buildpack or the agent, a full recompilation of your application's slug, with a clean build cache, is required.
+After an upgrade of the buildpack or agent, you must clear your build cache and recompile your application's slug.
 Check [the upgrading and slug recompilation section](#upgrading-and-slug-recompilation) for details.

 [1]: https://devcenter.heroku.com/articles/buildpacks
 [2]: https://docs.datadoghq.com/libraries